 How are you planning for future traffic increases?

 MDOT predicts traffic increases based on the historical growth rate of traffic at the project location.
 An annual growth rate of 0.5 percent is being utilized for this location.
+This number is thought to be conservative and ensures the success of this project beyond the 2045 design year.
 The analysis considers the existing year (2022) and the future year (2045).
 The existing year is the year in which the traffic data was collected.

 -